 - 1. What is the situation that Starbucks is facing? - 2.
 Would you recommend making the \$40 million expenditure?
 If so, why?
 If not, why not?
 Please make sure to support your analysis quantitatively and qualitatively. - 3.
 Is spending to hire more employees the most effective way to improve performance?
 Is there a different area in which Starbucks should invest?
 If you recommend not making a monetary investment, what course of action would you recommend Starbucks undertake?

-NOTE: Your write-up should be based only on information contained in the Starbucks: Delivering Customer Service case reading (not the Starbucks in the New Millennium case reading).
-You should only read the Starbucks in the New Millennium case (along with reviewing the accompanying discussion questions) after submitting this assignment.
+NOTE: Your write-up should be based only on information contained in the Starbucks: Delivering Customer Service case reading.